Search results for:

 Step 4: Select IPv4, then Click on Properties.

 Next, you will want to select the Internet Protocol Version 4 (TCP/IPv4) option shown at the end of the red arrow.
 Once selected then you want to click on the properties.

 Step 5: Then make the following Edits

-Next you would want to double-check on the IP address, the Subnet mask, and the Default Gateway.
-Once you are finished with those we will go over the options for the Preferred and Alternate DNS Servers.
+Next, you would want to double-check the IP address, the Subnet Mask, and the Default Gateway.
+Once you are finished with those, we will go over the Preferred and Alternate DNS Servers options.